Communities

 General comments

-James Jenkins‭ wrote about 4 years ago
+James Jenkins‭ wrote over 4 years ago

 While I agree that manually placed rocks placed for erosion control are an important part of humans attempts at managing rivers, if they are small enough to be tossed, they are not effective at managing erosion.